henda233/SCP-E-T/README.md

 # SCP-E-T
-This game is base on SCP - Containment Breach.
+This game is base on SCP - Containment Breach and the collaborative writing experiment.

 Power by henda233